Ponderrawr/PSH_IEEE_Neopixel_Workshop/README.md

 ## Power Notes
 - One 7‑LED strip worst case ≈ 7 × 60 mA = 0.42 A at 5 V (full white, full brightness).
 - Cap brightness in code (e.g., 25–40%) for comfort and headroom.
+- Our USB charging block can only handle up to 1A so be mindful of how you power the pixels.

 ## Starter Code (Nano, 5V logic)
 See `starter_nano/starter_nano.ino`.
 Paste into the Arduino IDE.